An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 How to Audit Mobile Friendliness

-Select your most important templates, for example a category page, product page, and blog post.
+Select your most important templates such as a category page, product page, and blog post.
 Test them with the Google Mobile-Friendly Test.
 Prioritize issues reported for the development team to fix.

 2019-04-25_13h46_51